withastro/contribute.docs.astro.build/src/content/docs/guides/code-samples.md

 **More helpful structure:**
 - "The following example shows `draft:true` configured in `astro.mjs`, which will prevent blog posts with the draft property from being built."
-- *Code sample of the config*
+- ` // Code sample of the config`
-- "The following `.md` page includes the `draft` property in the YAML frontmatter...
+- "The following `.md` page includes the `draft` property in the YAML frontmatter to indicate that this page is not ready to be published.
-- *Code sample of the Markdown file*
+- ` // Code sample of the Markdown file`
 - The following example below shows a function to query and return data from all your blog posts that will produce an array of objects you can filter based on the `draft` property before rendering the list of posts on your Blog Index page.
+- ` // Code sample of the function`

 ## Tips

-- look at other similar entries on the page for an idea of structure, style etc. If they are wrong, then *we* are wrong, and we'll fix it all!
+- Look at other similar entries on the page for an idea of structure, style etc. If they are wrong, then *we* are wrong, and we'll fix it all!
 -